 Almost every town and village in Scotland was affected by these losses.
 Their local memorials bear testimony to these sacrifices.
 They include the Anderson’s from Glasgow, who lost all their four sons, the last one, William Anderson earning the Victoria Cross.
 Peter and Elspeth Tocher, from Aberdeen, who lost five sons, in the war – all were Gordon Highlanders.
 Also Elizabeth Cranston, from Haddington, East Lothian, who lost four sons, with another two badly wounded.
-Mrs Cranston later moved to Sydney in 1920 to start a new life, only to live out her days in a psychiatric hospital.
+Mrs Cranston later moved to Sydney, Australia, in 1920 to start a new life, only to live out her days in a psychiatric hospital.
 She would often be seen waiting on a platform at the nearby railway station, tragically telling passing travellers she was ‘waiting for my boys to come home’.
 In echoes of the film “Saving Private Ryan”, Elsie Cowan, from Glasgow, pleaded for her son Frank to serve at home because four of her sons had already gone to war and three had been killed in 1915.
 The fourth was wounded.
 The Lothian and Peebles Military Appeal Tribunal granted Frank Hamilton Cowie exemption for the rest of the war on the grounds of hardship and he was recalled from service in France.

 In Ireland, the First World War was a complex and painful episode in Irish History.
 According to Irish government archives, nearly 80,000 men enlisted into the British army during the first 12 months of the war.
 Some 134,202 Irish men were recruited in Ireland during the war.
 They joined 58,000 Irishmen who were already serving in the army.